Marcial Lafuente Estefanía: Work

 In 1947 and 1948, Lafuente Estefanía and several other western authors, many of them liberal professionals like him now forced to resort to pulp literature for survival, were attracted toward Spanish publisher Bruguera.
 Among them were Silver Kane (pen name of lawyer Francisco González Ledesma) or Keith Luger (Miguel Oliveros Touan).
 At the time, Bruguera was building an empire of popular literature spanning the whole Hispanic world, cemented on mass-market paperbacks and comic-books; Francisco Ibáñez, of Mortadelo y Filemón fame, and M.L.
 Estefanía became Bruguera's star names.

 According to Silver Kane, Bruguera's guidelines were very strict; novels had to be catchy from page one, and there was heavy censorship.
 It was frequent to turn in a completed manuscript (around a hundred pages) every week.
 Given these limitations, Silver Kane said he was often surprised by how good the novels were.

 Lafuente Estefanía's novels became the readers' favorites.
 They had a deep impact in the pop culture of Spain, Latin America and the Southern United States in the 50s and 60s.
 First printings of 30,000 copies were frequent.
 In the golden years of the format (late 50s and early 60s) printings reached 100,000 copies.
 Lafuente's creative process often involved adapting popular dramas into typical Far West settings and stock characters.
 He was also unique among other Spanish western authors in that he had visited the American west he was writing about.

-Eventually, Lafuente Estefanía's sons, Francisco and Federico, would join the family business by churning out novels under their father's name.

 Death and legacy

-Lafuente Estefanía died on August 7, 1984 in Madrid.
+Lafuente Estefanía died on August 7, 1984, in Madrid.
 His sons and later a grandson continued to write novels under the same name, still published by Ediciones B (Bruguera's rebranded name after its acquisition by Grupo Zeta).
 Adding all hands behind it, the house name "M.L.
 Estefanía" is estimated to have sold fifty million books as of 2007.

 In an interview in 2008, Federico Lafuente Beorlegui, last surviving son of Marcial, explained he continued to write one novel a week, now released under the family's own imprint, Cíes.
 According to him, the Latino population of the U.S. are currently the biggest consumers of Spanish westerns.